 - · Layer name

-- Raster file (either as file or url)
+- Raster file (either as file, http url or s3 url)

 - Data type

 The datatype tells django-raster how to interpret the pixel values.
 The choices are "continuous", "categorical", "mask", or "rank ordered".
 By default, django-raster extracts all other raster metadata from the input file.
 The optional input parameters are the following